python-online/projects/README.md

-# projects
-Python Projects for Beginners
+# Python Projects for Beginners